YiZhang025/YiZhang025.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Two papers accepted by **MIDL 2024 Short Paper Track** Congrats to my colleagues!
+Two papers accepted by **MIDL 2024 Short Paper Track**.
+Congrats to my colleagues and see you in Paris!